Multicultural Perspectives Public Speaking Competition

 What are the rules of the competition?

-Other than the entry rules and speaking times detailed above, it should also be noted that contestants are not allowed to use any props or external aids, such as PowerPoint presentations during their speeches.
-They are encouraged to speak from palm cards and must present without a lectern or microphone.
+Other than the entry rules and speaking times detailed above, it should also be noted that contestants are not allowed to use any props or external aids such as Powerpoint presentations during their speeches.
+They are encouraged to speak from palm cards and must present without the use of a lectern or microphone.
 Finally, a reminder that the prepared speech must explore multiculturalism.

 Additional support for students